-Anatomic Pathology; Bioinformatics; Blood Banking/Transfusion Medicine; Clinical Pathology; Cytopathology; Hematology - Clinical Pathology; Immunopathology; Microbiology; Surgical Pathology; Toxicology; Transfusion Medicine; Virology
+Anatomic Pathology; Bioinformatics; Blood Banking/Transfusion Medicine; Clinical Informatics; Clinical Pathology; Cytopathology; Hematology - Clinical Pathology; Immunopathology; Microbiology; Surgical Pathology; Toxicology; Transfusion Medicine; Virology

 I serve the Department of Pathology and Anatomic Sciences as a general pathologist in anatomic and clinical pathology.

 My primary areas for service work include surgical pathology and cytopathology as an attending pathologist rotating among the Kaleida hospital sites, Erie County Medical Center (ECMC), Erie County Public Health Laboratory (ECPHL) and Wyoming County Community Hospital.
 My pathology activities include anatomic pathology, clinical chemistry, transfusion medicine, microbiology and hematology.
-I serve as the laboratory medical director for the clinical laboratories at the John R Oishei Children‘s Hospital and the Center for Laboratory Medicine, Williamsville (Flint), ECMC, WCCHS and as an assistant laboratory director at ECPHL.
+I serve as the laboratory laboratory director for the clinical laboratories at the John R Oishei Children‘s Hospital, the Center for Laboratory Medicine, Williamsville (Flint), ECMC, WCCHS and as an assistant laboratory director at ECPHL.

 I also provide more specialized medical support for the Forensic Toxicology laboratory, the Virology Laboratory, and the fetal defect screening program at the Center for Laboratory Medicine in Williamsville, and the Therapeutic Plasmapheresis program at the Buffalo General Medical Center.
 I have developed an interest in Clinical Informatics and regularly employ those skills to retrieve and analyze data from Kaleida and elsewhere to support clinical decision making, research activities, EHR development and business development.

-Within the department, I am the pathologist overseeing the Transfusion Service across Kaleida and also provide pathology direction to the Kaleida Clinical Chemistry and Microbiology programs.
+Within the department, I am the pathologist overseeing the Transfusion Service across Kaleida and ECMC and also provide pathology direction to the Kaleida Clinical Chemistry and Microbiology programs.
 In addition, I support the leadership of Kaleida in their Utilization Program, the Gainsharing Program, Peer Review and as Chair of the Site specific Transfusion Committees.
 In 2013 I served as the laboratory director of the Erie County Public Health Laboratory and continue there as assistant laboratory director for Virology.
 Since January 2018 I have served as the assistant laboratory director for Transfusion Services and Hematology at the Erie County Medical Center.

 Previously I have served as the laboratory director at the Center for Laboratory Medicine, Amherst (Suburban), Buffalo General Hospital and as an assistant laboratory director at Gates Circle.